-- 5. Step 5Click Import Image to import a software image or software image update.
-For more information, - 6.
-Step 6Click Update Devices to update a device in inventory.
-In the Inventory window, choose a device and go to Actions > Inventory to edit, resync, reboot, or delete a device in inventory. - 7.
-Step 7In the Image Families table, click Imported Images to view the details about imported software images.
+- Step 5 Click Import Image to import a software image or software image update.
+For more information, see Import a Software Image, on page 5. - Step 6 Click Update Devices to update a device in inventory.

+In the Inventory window, choose a device and go to Actions > Inventory to edit, resync, reboot, or delete a device in inventory.

+In the Image Families table, click Imported Images to view the details about imported software images.
 The Imported Images row is always displayed as the first row in the table.

-In the Imported Image Family window, the Images table shows Image Name, Version, Device Series Assigned, and Action for all the imported software images. - In the Action column, click Assign to assign a software image to a device family.
-For more information,
+In the Imported Image Family window, the Images table shows Image Name, Version, Device Series Assigned, and Action for all the imported software images.

+In the Action column, click Assign to assign a software image to a device family.
+For more information, see Assign a Software Image to a Device Family, on page 6.

-8. Step 8In the Image Families table, click the name of a device family to view all the software images associated - with the particular device family.
+Step 8 In the Image Families table, click the name of a device family to view all the software images associated with the particular device family.